-Mr. N also appears to read BL regularly, because “it’s more exciting to talk with fujyoshi whose tastes aligns with yours, rather than with gay men who have different tastes”.
-Mr. N’s tastes really do seem to align with that of fujyoshi.
+Mr. N also appears to read BL regularly, because “it’s more exciting to talk with fujoshi whose tastes aligns with yours, rather than with gay men who have different tastes”.
+Mr. N’s tastes do seem to align with that of fujoshi.

-‘Whats the relationship between fujyoshi and gay men?’.
-Next, we’ll hear what the fujyoshi have to say.
+‘Whats the relationship between fujoshi and gay men?’.
+Next, we’ll hear what the fujoshi have to say.

 Source – ゲイの人って、BL読むの？ 腐女子は苦手？ 当事者に聞いてみた